Pediatric Guidelines for Lowering Cholesterol

 Help prevent heart disease by encouraging your child to:

-1. Eat foods that are free of trans fat and low in total fat, saturated fat, and cholesterol.
+1. Eat foods that are free of trans fat and low in total fat and saturated fat.

 After 2 years of age, children and adolescents should gradually adopt a diet that, by approximately 5 years of age, contains less than 7% of calories from saturated fat.